Jeff Burroughs

 Jeffrey Alan Burroughs (born March 7, 1951) is an American former professional baseball player.
 He played as an outfielder in Major League Baseball from 1970 through 1985, for the Washington Senators / Texas Rangers (1970–76), Atlanta Braves (1977–80), Seattle Mariners (1981), Oakland Athletics (1982–84) and Toronto Blue Jays (1985).

-A two-time All-Star player, Burroughs was notable for being the 1974 American League RBI champion and for being named the American League's Most Valuable Player that same year.
-He is the father of major league third baseman Sean Burroughs.
-In a 16-season career, Burroughs posted a .261 batting average with 240 home runs and 882 RBIs in 1689 games.
+A two-time All-Star player, Burroughs was the first overall pick in the 1969 Major League Baseball draft and was notable for being the 1974 American League RBI champion and for being named the American League's Most Valuable Player that same year.
+He is the father of former major league third baseman Sean Burroughs.

+In a 16-season career, Burroughs posted a .261 batting average with 240 home runs and 882 RBI in 1,689 games.

 Early life

-Burroughs was born to parents Charles Douglas and Iona Mae Burroughs in Long Beach, California on May 7, 1951.
+Burroughs was born to Charles Douglas and Iona Mae Burroughs in Long Beach, California, on March 7, 1951.
 He attended Woodrow Wilson Classical High School.

 Career

-Burroughs was selected by the Washington Senators with the first overall pick in the June 1969 draft.
-Late in the year, he joined the Senators at age of 19.
+Burroughs was selected by the Washington Senators with the first overall pick in the 1969 Major League Baseball draft.
+He made his major league debut with the Senators on July 20, 1970, at the age of 19.
+He started the game in right field and was 0-for-3 in Washington's 2–0 win.
 Considered a "good bat-no field" kind of player, Burroughs was a considerable slugging threat during his playing days.
 Defensively, he was capable but slow.